letsblockit/letsblockit/data/pages/help/help-about.md

 ## Where do I start?

+You can use [our filters](https://letsblock.it/filters) without an account, just set your options and copy the result in your uBlock Origin settings (in the `My rules` tab).
+But we recommend creating an account to:

+- benefit from the community fixes when the target websites are updated
+- sync your filters on several devices

 It's as easy as 1-2-3... and 4:

 1. Install [uBlock Origin](https://ublockorigin.com/) if you don't already have it,